-In terms of the financial losses incurred, most of the associations agreed that members suffered from massive financial losses.
-The Kuala Penyu Tourism Association (KAPTA) and Ranau Tourism Association indicated that most of their members experienced full losses.
+most of their members experienced full losses.
 For example, the Ranau Tourism Association mentioned that the main tourist attractions such as rabbit village and fish spa that saw about 100 visitors a day have seen no visitors since the implementation of the MCO.
-Other associations reported that members had lost between RM5,000 and RM200,000 each in Kuala Penyu and at least RM50,000 in Kota Marudu while others in Nabawan have lost more than RM1 million.
+Other associations reported that members had lost between RM5,000 to RM200,000 each in Kuala Penyu and at least RM50,000 in Kota Marudu while others in Nabawan have lost more than RM1 million.
 In general, the survey and focus group findings complement each other and are very clear as to the impact of the pandemic and subsequent controls on the tourism sector in the state.

 The findings reveal that the COVID-19 pandemic has had an undeniable impact on businesses and revenue in Sabah which is heavily reliant on foreign tourists for its economic prosperity and growth.
 Moreover, tour operators suffered a significant loss within a short period (more than 81% reduction) with some losing thousands of Ringgit Malaysia.
-High levels of booking cancellations from tourists' arrivals on tour packages has indirectly led to low occupancy rates in tourist accommodation, a low demand for transportation and logistics, local products, restaurants and others tourism related industries
+High levels of booking cancellations from tourists' arrivals on tour packages has indirectly led to low occupancy rates in tourist accommodation, a low demand for transportation and logistics, local products, restaurants, and others tourism related industries.